New Tricks for Estimating Gradients of Expectations: Illustrative Example

-We provide a detailed theoretical and numerical investigation of this example in \autoref{sec:experiments:analytical:details}.
-It turns out that mixing an optimal $\approx 83\%$ of the log-derivative estimator with the remainder the fundamental trick estimator yields $\approx 7\%$ variance reduction for $n=2$ Monte Carlo samples, of the standard log-derivative estimator.
-While this is a modest improvement, as seen in \autoref{fig:symdemo}, greater relative gains occur for larger $n$ due to averaging $O(n^2)$ terms in \eqref{eqn:logreparameterisationtrick:scalar:doublesum}.
+in line with \eqref{eqn:muvaluereparam}. \subparagraph{Fundamental Trick.} Consider also the fundamental trick estimator with the minimal two points, \ie\ $F_2$ of \autoref{lemma:unbiasedness}.
+Then it is straightforward to show that it reduces to the form \eqref{eqn:muhathalfway}, and therefore also gives the correct expectation. \subparagraph{Further Numerical analysis.} We provide a detailed numerical analysis of the variance of the main estimators under consideration in this paper, for the problem of estimating $\widehat \mu$ in \sref{Appendix}{sec:experiments:analytical:details}.
+We find that mixing an optimal $\approx 83\%$ of the log-derivative estimator with the remainder the fundamental trick estimator yields $\approx 7\%$ variance reduction for $n=2$ Monte Carlo samples, compared with the log-derivative estimator.
+While a modest improvement, \Autoref{fig:symdemo} shows greater gains for larger $n$ due to averaging $O(n^2)$ terms in \eqref{eqn:logreparameterisationtrick:scalar:doublesum} --- moreover these gains do not require convex combination, but rather show our fundamental trick outperforming the log-derivative trick outright.